mehdihasan/jar-in-k8s-cron/README.md

 ## Procedure
 - create java project
 - create a docker image out of the java project
-- push the docker image into any docker registry
+- push the docker image into any image registry.
+I am using DockerHub here.
 - use the docker image to run the kubernetes cron job